d0jyaaan/Projects-2022/README.md

     <li>Min / Max Point</li>
   </ul>

-  It also graphs the quadratic and the slope
+  It also graphs the quadratic function and the slope
   <br>
   An example of the usage can be found here: https://youtu.be/FUYXnK99QFA